 Keeping your email address when you switch broadband providers

 Not all providers will allow you to keep your email address once you switch.
-For example, the Post Office and Virgin Media will delete your email account once you’ve left.
+For example, Virgin Media will delete your email account once you’ve left.

 However, a number of other providers allow you to retain access to your email address for a monthly fee.
 And these fees aren’t fixed with the same scrutiny as their broadband or landline fees.